-The sun is out (sometimes…), the birds are merrily tweeting in the trees and we know that you want to get out the deck chairs and soak up some sunshine – but wait, shouldn?t you be doing your spring cleaning?
-No, we don’t mean your house, we mean your business!
+The sun is out (sometimes?), the birds are merrily tweeting in the trees and you probably want to get outside and enjoy some fresh air ? but wait, shouldn?t you be doing your spring cleaning?
+No, I don?t mean your house, I mean your business!

 Tidy up the cupboards

 During a tidy up we often find tins and packets that nobody uses and that are well past their sell by date.
 Sometimes when you run a business you can find that you have products or services like that too.
 It?s important to look at your sales and find out which ones are working for you and which ones are holding you back.

 Perhaps you offer a product that you don?t make much profit on or a service that people don?t want to pay enough for.
 You might even offer a service to clients that you don?t really enjoy doing which it taking time away from the elements of your work that you really enjoy.

 This is the ideal time to streamline your business offering and make sure all of your services are profitable, customer friendly and enjoyable for you.

 When we do a spring clean it gives us a chance to look at how the home runs and we can often spot synergies that will make our lives easier or opportunities to do things better.
 We realise that moving the sofa gives the kids more space to play or that an extra cupboard would really help with storage.
 It can be the same with your business.

 Take the time to consider how everything runs at in your business and if there are any changes that you could make.
 Sometimes just a small change such as hiring someone to help you with your admin or implementing a new filing system for your emails can make a big difference to the way that you manage your business.

 Processes can sometimes be streamlined to save wasting unnecessary time and effort, if you can’t see it yourself, perhaps someone outside of your business can identify these for you.

 Check everything is working properly